NCBI-Hackathons/EcMOdel/README.md

-#
+# EcMOdel

 ## Our goal is to develop a machine learning prediction algorithm for neurological injury in pediatric cardiac patients.

-Why should we solve it?

-What is ?
+### The biggest risk factor for Pediatric EcMo patients is stroke.
+We have built a framework to statistically assess actionable events leading to stroke and improve neurological outcomes.

-Overview Diagram
+# Overview Diagram

 How to use